K-means Algorithm over Compressed Binary Data: System Description

 As in~\cite{xiong04SP}, we assume that the vectors $\mathbf{u}_j$ are transmitted reliably to the fusion center.
 We consider this assumption in order to focus on the source coding aspects of the problem, and we do not describe the channel codes that should be used in the system in order to satisfy this assumption.
-The source coding technique described by~\eqref{eq:ujeq} was initially proposed in~\cite{xiong04SP} in a context where the fusion center has to reconstruct all the measurement vectors $\mathbf{x}_j$.
-However, reconstructing all the sensor measurements usually requires complex decoding operations and may need a higher coding rate $r$ than simply applying K-means over the compressed data.
-Hence, in the following, we propose to apply the K-means algorithm directly over the compressed vectors $\mathbf{u}_j$, without having to reconstruct the original vectors $\mathbf{x}_j$.
+Here, in order to avoid complex decoding operations as in~\cite{xiong04SP}, we propose to apply the K-means algorithm directly over the compressed vectors $\mathbf{u}_j$ received by the fusion center.